 Input and output are also somewhat modularized.
-Input is through three data files consisting of list-directed records.
-The input first file, called "SUTRA.FIL", contains a list of the names of the remaining input and output files (and, optionally, their corresponding FORTRAN unit numbers).
+Input is through as many as four types of data files consisting of list-directed records.
+The first input file, called "SUTRA.FIL", contains a list of the names of the remaining input and output files (and, optionally, their corresponding FORTRAN unit numbers).
 The second input file, typically given the filename extension ".ics", contains only data on initial conditions for p and U at the nodes.
-The third input file, typically given the filename extension ".inp", contains all other input data required for a simulation.
+The third input file, typically given the filename extension ".inp", contains the main input data for a simulation.
+The fourth type of file, typically given the filename extension ".bcs", is optional and contains specifications for time-dependent sources and boundary conditions, which override the constant values specified in the ".inp" file.
+Multiple ".bcs" files are allowed.

-Output is to as many as seven types of data files:
+Output is to as many as eleven types of data files:

 - A single file, typically given the filename extension ".rst", that receives the result of the final time step in a format equivalent to that of the ".ics" file (with some additional information), for later use as the initial conditions file if the simulation is to be restarted. - A single file, typically given the filename extension ".nod", that receives nodewise results (node coordinates, pressures, concentrations, and saturations) at each node for a user-specified sequence of time steps. - A single file, typically given the filename extension ".ele", that receives elementwise results (element centroid coordinates and velocity components) at each element centroid for a user-specified sequence of time steps.
-In the ".nod" and ".ele" files, output is arranged in columns to facilitate importing the results into postprocessing software. - A file or series of files, typically given the filename extension ".obs", that receives results, called observations, for a set of points in space and a sequence of times or time steps specified by the user. - A file or series of files, typically given the filename extension ".obc", that receives results, called observations, for a set of points in space and a sequence of times or time steps specified by the user.
-Offers an alternative output format to the ".obs" file. - A single file, typically given the filename extension ".lst", that can list (at the user's option) a variety of information, including a summary of the input parameters and fluid and solute mass budget calculations, as shown in Figure 5.3. - A single file, typically given the filename extension ".smy", that summarizes simulation progress, receives convergence and error information; its default name is "SUTRA.SMY".
+In the ".nod" and ".ele" files, output is arranged in columns to facilitate importing the results into postprocessing software. - A file or series of files, typically given the filename extension ".obs", that receives results, called observations, for a set of points in space and a sequence of times or time steps specified by the user.

+- A file or series of files, typically given the filename extension ".obc", that receives results, called observations, for a set of points in space and a sequence of times or time steps specified by the user.
+Offers an alternative output format to the ".obs" file. - A single file, typically given the filename extension ".lst", that can list (at the user's option) a variety of information, including a summary of the input parameters and fluid and solute mass budget calculations, as shown in Figure 5.3. - A single file, typically given the filename extension ".smy", that summarizes simulation progress, receives convergence and error information; its default name is "SUTRA.SMY". - A single file, typically given the filename extension ".bcof", that lists input specifications and computed results at fluid source/sink nodes. - A single file, typically given the filename extension ".bcos", that lists input specifications and computed results at solute or energy source/sink nodes. - A single file, typically given the filename extension ".bcop", that lists input specifications and computed results at specified pressure nodes. - A single file, typically given the filename extension ".bcou", that lists input specifications and computed results at specified concentration or temperature nodes.